Intas Pharmaceuticals: Teva Pharmaceuticals (UK & Ireland)

 In 2016, Intas acquired the assets of Teva Pharmaceuticals in the UK and Ireland for US$764 million.

 Actavis (UK & Ireland)

 In 2017, the company's Accord Healthcare announced acquisition of Actavis UK Ltd. and Actavis Ireland Ltd from Teva Pharmaceutical Industries, for an enterprise value of £603 million.
 The deal included a portfolio of generic medicines and a manufacturing plant in Barnstaple.

 Sanofi's Fawdon Plant

-In 2018, Intas' subsidiary Accord Healthcare reopened Sanofi 's Fawdon plant in the UK for manufacturing generic effervescent medicines.
+In 2018, Intas' subsidiary Accord Healthcare reopened Sanofi's Fawdon plant in the UK for manufacturing generic effervescent medicines.
 The plant was acquired in 2015 after Sanofi closed the facility.
 This is the fifth manufacturing location for Accord in the country after Harrow, Barnstaple, Haverhill, and Didcot.

 Controversies

-In December 2020, the company along with Mankind Pharma received show-cause notices for selling anti-diabetic medicine without seeking price approval from National Pharmaceutical Pricing Authority.
+In December 2020, Intas Pharmaceuticals, along with Mankind Pharma, received show-cause notices for selling an anti-diabetic medicine without obtaining mandatory price approval from the National Pharmaceutical Pricing Authority.

+In December 2022, a U.S. FDA inspection found that Intas’s manufacturing plant in Sanand, India, was intentionally falsifying laboratory data and destroying critical quality-control records.
+Inspectors documented a truckload of shredded test records and multiple instances of manipulated results, raising concerns about the reliability of the potency and purity of drugs released from the facility.

+In 2023, testing conducted on behalf of the American military by the independent laboratory Valisure found that generic tacrolimus produced by Intas did not perform as an equivalent substitute for the brand-name version, adding to concerns about quality control at the company.